Who Is Frank James? Brooklyn Subway Mass Shooting Suspect's Past Is Filled With Anger

 Criminal history

-James has multiple prior arrests for crimes like criminal tampering, theft, and criminal sex act.MORE NEWS: Easter Breakfast Held At Sunnybrook Country Club For Families Of Fallen Police Officers
+James has multiple prior arrests for crimes like criminal tampering, theft and criminal sex act.MORE NEWS: Delaware County To Add More Electric Vehicles To Its Government Fleet

 New York Police Department Officials said James had previously been arrested nine times in New York and three times in New Jersey.